 Location: Praia da Cordoama, Vila do Bispo municipality; GPS Coordinates to Praia da Cordoama : 37° 7’ 7.38” N 8° 55’ 46.76” W; Grade: medium/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: circuit (double loop) trail; this trail is partially signposted; Length: Up to 17.200 meters/10.7 miles, depending on the chosen route; Average Completion Time: 3.5-5.5 hours; Best Time to Visit: between September and June; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; surfing.

-With their lives literally hanging by a thread (they use ropes to climb down the cliffs), these 80 or so licensed catchers are relentlessly pummelled by the incoming waves; being crushed against the rocks or being swept out to the sea is part of their lives and part of their deaths.
-However, ask them if they would rather do something else instead for a living, and all you’ll get is a resounding ‘no’.
+With their lives literally hanging by a thread (they use ropes to climb down the cliffs), the 80 or so licensed catchers are relentlessly pummelled by the incoming waves; being crushed against the rocks (or being swept out to the sea) is part of their lives and part of their deaths.
+But ask them if they would rather do something else instead for a living, and all you’ll get is a resounding ‘no’.